LauraBeatris/gympoint-mobile/README.md

 **Setup the API**

-The interface needs to interact with the server to get execute mutations related to check-ins and questions.
+The interface needs to interact with the server to execute mutations related to check-ins and questions.

 Make sure to go to the [Gympoint Rest API](https://github.com/LauraBeatris/gympoint-api) repository and follow the instructions in order to get it running in your machine.